-Students with prior design education and practice experience may apply to the Master of Architecture degree program.
-Through Practice students are engaged in professional practice in design firms, earning income and Practice hours.
+Through practice students are engaged in professional practice in design firms, earning income and practice hours.
 Graduates are fully-realized designers with impressive résumés, portfolios, and professional networks.

 Portfolio Reviews at the Boston Architectural College are critical gateways where a student must demonstrate the ability to perform at the next level of curricular advancement.
 For details see the section labeled Portfolio Review under Curricular Progress.